sharad-sharma/Translation-Caching/README.md

   * Create KEYS and download JSON file of tokens.
   * Paste that token file in the project folder.
   * Specify the location of token.json in translation.js on line no. 5.
+  * Create empty folder "data" in the root directory

 ## Documentation